DanilaFe/maypop/doc/PROPOSAL.md

 # Maypop Project Proposal
-Our project is to implement a dependnetly typed programming languguage called Maypop, based on the Calculus of Inductive Constructions (the formal model used by Coq).
-The users of this language would be experienced functional programmers,who are comfortable with statically typed languages, especially in the Hindley-Milner style.
-This language would provide them the ability to express much more complicated properties throguh the type systems, and construct proofs of various claims about their programs.
-The initial goal is for Maypop to be an interpreted language; we are not, at the given time, interested in transalting it into machine code or LLVM IR.
+Our project is to implement a dependently typed programming language called Maypop, based on the Calculus of Inductive Constructions (the formal model used by Coq).
+The users of this language would be experienced functional programmers, who are comfortable with statically typed languages, especially in the Hindley-Milner style.
+This language would provide them the ability to express much more complicated properties through the type systems, and construct proofs of various claims about their programs.
+The initial goal is for Maypop to be an interpreted language; we are not, at the given time, interested in translating it into machine code or LLVM IR.
 Instead, we'd rather focus on extending the model of the programing language with other, potentially interesting constructs.
-Specifically, we'd like to play around with adding linearity / quantification to the type system, so that resource usage constraints can be more preceisly expressed.
+Specifically, we'd like to play around with adding linearity / quantification to the type system, so that resource usage constraints can be more precisely expressed.
 Alternatively, since the CIC is explicitly typed, we may consider extending the language to support (limited) type inference, or a tactic language to simplify writing proofs.
 The ultimate stretch goal is to re-implement the language in itself, and possibly prove some properties about that implementation within the language.